imaginaryBuddy/FRModel/README.md

 It is recommended to fork for the latest updates, conda installation will not be updated unless explicitly requested

+To build the Cython files, you need to run the one-liner `c_setup.bat`, if not using Windows, please run `c_setup.py`.

 # Required Packages

 Packages should be automatically downloaded.
 If not downloaded, here are the required packages.